Will Kern County save California's plans for a green future?

 Whether or not the county can successfully help introduce carbon sequestration into the local economy may determine Kern’s economic future.
 Alsop expressed hope that politicians in Sacramento would aid the county in bringing in new businesses.

-But Supervisor David Couch may have summed up many people in Kern County’s opinion of Sacramento when he spoke to Bohlen Tuesday.
+But Supervisor David Couch may have summed up many people in Kern County’s opinion of Sacramento when he spoke to Bohlen on Feb.
+25.

-“The message we would love for you to send (to Sacramento) is sort ‘leave us alone,” he said.
+“The message we would love for you to send (to Sacramento) is sort of ‘leave us alone,’” he said.
 “And not because we’re doing something wrong, but, I think, because we’re doing something right.”

 (0) comments